cs411-alawini/sp25-cs411-team065-Good/FinalReport.md

 > **Decide early** whether you need manual transaction control or stored procedures.
 > Retroactively changing the transaction mechanism after the system is partially completed can be extremely difficult and error-prone.

+---

+### Fangyang (Frontend)

+The main challenge was handling **dynamic UI state synchronization** when users operated on collections and folders.
+Since operations like creating, renaming, or transferring folders would change the underlying data structure, React components had to re-render correctly without causing unnecessary reloading or inconsistent display states.
+We had to carefully manage **React component state** and **API interaction timing** to avoid UI flickering or stale data after operations.

+**Advice to future teams:**
+> **Centralize state management** early using tools like Context API or Redux if your frontend needs to handle complex interactions.
+> Avoid redundant API calls by designing clear local state updates after successful backend operations.

+---

+### Zixuan (Frontend UI/UX)

+The main challenge was ensuring **responsive and adaptive layout design** across different devices and screen sizes.
+Because travel planning interfaces involve search bars, lists, detailed panels, and popup dialogs, keeping the user experience consistent and user-friendly required fine-tuning **CSS flexbox/grid layouts** and handling edge cases like overflow or dynamic resizing.

+**Advice to future teams:**
+> **Design mobile-first** or plan a responsive structure from the beginning.
+> Rely on standardized design systems or UI libraries to save time, and conduct early testing for different screen widths to avoid major redesigns later.

+---

+### Yanjun (Database & Backend Support)

+The main challenge was **managing referential integrity and automatic counter updates** across multiple tables, especially under concurrent operations.
+While triggers were used to automatically maintain `couter` values in the `Items` table, ensuring that triggers, transactions, and foreign key cascades all work harmoniously required careful schema design and comprehensive testing.

+**Advice to future teams:**
+> **Test database triggers and foreign key constraints thoroughly under realistic concurrent scenarios.**
+> Simulate multi-user environments early to catch potential race conditions, especially when using triggers that update aggregated fields like counters.

 ## 8. Other Changes Compared to the Original Proposal

 - **Cancelled** the plan to build a machine learning-based recommendation engine.